 Mid-September, I went to the urgent medical assessment clinic at the hospital where I live to see an internist, whose job it is to look at my symptoms and then try to figure out what’s going on.
 I call him Dr. T. because his last name starts with a T.

-I’m sitting in the room.
-He walks in, and he’s this huge man.
+I was sitting in the room.
+He walked in, and he was this huge man.
 He said, “Hi, Miss Kozak, do you know why you’re here?”

 He looked at me, and he said, “I don’t believe you have swollen lymph nodes.”
 Then I was in shock because I thought it was his job to figure it out.

 I had to tell him to come feel where they were so that he would believe me, and then he did.
 He was quite gruff, and he said, “Okay, we’ll do these other blood tests, and we’ll do a CT scan.”
-He was extremely gruff, extremely dismissive.
+He was extremely gruff and extremely dismissive.